eth-educators/eth-docker-docs/website/docs/Support/GethPrune.md

 about 6 months.

 You can offline prune Geth, bringing it back down close to its initial DB size.
-You may want [a failover execution client](../Usage/ClientSetup.md) configured for your beacon node.
+You may want [a failover execution client](../Usage/ClientSetup.md) configured for your consensus client.

 The prerequisites for offline pruning Geth are:
 * The volume Geth stores its DB on has 50 GiB of free space or more.
 We know 25 GiB is not enough, and may corrupt the DB.